Memorable Manitobans: Edward Lancaster Drewry (1851-1940)

 He was a member of Winnipeg City Council from 1883 to 1884, and advocated the introduction of street lighting and fire alarms.
-He later served as Conservative member of legislature for North Winnipeg from 1886 to 1889, and as the first chairman of the Parks Board from 1894 to 1899.
+He was elected as Conservative member of the legislature for North Winnipeg in 1886, serving until 1889, and as the first chairman of the Parks Board from 1894 to 1899.
 He served as President of the Winnipeg Board of Trade in 1900.
 For forty years he was a member of the board of the Winnipeg General Hospital, and he was one of the founders of Rupert’s Land Ladies’ College.

 A Political Manual of the Province of Manitoba and the North-West Territories by J. P. Robertson, Winnipeg: Call Printing Company, 1887.

 Who’s Who in Western Canada: A Biographical Dictionary of Notable Living Men and Women of Western Canada, Volume 1, edited by C. W. Parker, Vancouver: Canadian Press Association, 1911.

 The Leading Financial, Business & Professional Men of Winnipeg, published by Edwin McCormick, Photographs by T. J. Leatherdale, Compiled and printed by Stone Limited, c1913. [copy available at the Archives of Manitoba]